 The park nearly touches the northwest corner of the contiguous U.S., sitting on a peninsula consisting of a million acres.
 It’s the 13th largest national park in the country, the wettest with over 200 inches of rain a year, and not so easy to get to.

-About three hours driving from Seattle—the closest major city—planning for weather, supplies, and camping before visiting is paramount.
-If you forget anything, it’s a long way back.
+About three hours driving from Seattle—the closest major city—planning for weather, supplies, and camping before visiting is paramount. this isn’t like hiking in San Diego — if you forget anything, it’s a long way back.
 On the hikes, you’ll quickly find that trails range from sand to mud to snow with rain at any moment—weather changes quickly and ecosystems end abruptly, often with very little refuge from the elements.
 To compensate for the continual washouts and erosion, some trails have ladders and ropes.

 It’s not what I expected, but was happy to find them!